7 Lessons For Retail In The Age of E-Commerce

 Social Media Marketing

-Having an online presence is a necessity if you want to stay ahead in e-commerce.
+An online presence is necessary to stay ahead in e-commerce.
 Companies now generate roughly $2.4 million every minute through e-commerce.
-Out of that, more than $40,000 funnels in from Facebook, Twitter, and Pinterest.
+Of that, more than $40,000 funnels in from Facebook, Twitter, and Pinterest.

-Millennials are at the top when it comes to age demographics when it comes to online shopping.
-Look and sound appealing to your target audience on social media
+Millennials are the top age demographic for online shopping.
+On social media, you should look and sound appealing to your target audience.